GluuFederation/docs-ce-prod/3.1.2/source/operation/ports.md

 |       80              |       tcp             | Forwards to 443  |
 |       443             |       tcp             | apache2/httpd    |
 |       22              |       tcp             | ssh              |

+!!!
+Note
+    This is a note.

+!!!
+Warning
+    This is a warning.